 In a connected and email-dependent world, it can seem impossible to manage the incredible volume of emails that we each receive each day.
 If you’re feeling overwhelmed, you might be able to get your inbox under control with a powerful email client that makes it easier to deal with your digital correspondence.

-I recently discovered the excellent Mailbird email client, and was surprised to learn that it has actually been around since 2012.
-I'm not sure if it's only just starting to gain real popularity, but they have over a million registered users and consistently win software awards, so it should be no surprise that Mailbird is also my choice for the best email client for Windows 10.
+I recently discovered the excellent Mailbird email client, and was surprised to learn that it has actually been around for ten years.
+I’m not sure if it’s only just starting to gain real popularity, but they have over a million registered users and consistently win software awards, so it should be no surprise that Mailbird is also my choice for the best email client for Windows 10.

-It boasts an incredible set of features, including support for multiple email accounts, excellent organizational tools and complete customization options.
-Mailbird even offers a set of apps that work within the email client itself, including integration with Dropbox, Evernote, Google Docs and more.
-This truly is email for power users who need to whip their inbox into shape.
-It may take a little time to get it working just the way you want, but it's well worth it.
+It boasts an incredible set of features, including support for multiple email accounts, excellent organizational tools, and complete customization options.
+Mailbird even offers a set of apps that work within the email client itself, including integration with Dropbox, Evernote, Google Docs, and more.
+This truly is an email client for power users who need to whip their inbox into shape.
+It may take a little time to get it working just the way you want, but it’s well worth it.

 Using a Mac machine?
 See the best email client for Mac.